ismaelgt/poolbot-server/README.md

 # Poolbot Server

-This is a djangae project which provides persistent storage and an API for the [poolbot slack client](https://github.com/dannymilsom/poolbot).
+This is a djangae project which provides persistent storage, a RESTful API and leaderboard interface for the [poolbot slack client](https://github.com/dannymilsom/poolbot).

-# Leaderboard
+## Getting Started

-## Install dependencies
+First install all the dependencies:

 ```
   mkvirtualenv poolbot-server